 I hated it.

-The reasons for our move were many – all of them bad.
-It doesn’t matter what the reasons were… now that I think of it… the point is, I had been moved away from my family, friends and Southern California.
-Two hours further to the beach… the water… my solace.
+The reasons for our move were many – all of them bad, originating from my (then) husband and his 7-year-itch.
+Actually, it doesn’t matter what the reasons were… now that I think of it… the point is, I had been moved away from my family, friends, and Southern California.
+Two hours further away from the beach… the water… my spiritual solace.

 And then I had a miscarriage.